 Health and Balance: What’s Causing My Mood Swings?Bipolar disorder and mental illness are not the only causes of mood swings.
 Find out about common habits and conditions that can lead to changes in your mood.

 How Do I Increase Serotonin?Serotonin is a chemical that carries messages between nerve cells and is mainly produced in the brain, lungs, and gut.
-It is also released in the blood and works by attaching to serotonin receptors, or 5-HT receptors, present on certain cells.
+It is also released in the blood and works by attaching to serotonin receptors, or 5-HT receptors, on specific cells.
+What are the symptoms and 3 ways to increase serotonin?

 How Does Emotion Affect Cognition?Your emotions play a definite role in your cognition.
 Emotion affects cognition because the regions of the brain are interlinked and influence our behavior and actions.